 Wildlife Crime Fingerprint Database

-After a couple of years of planning for our wildlife crime fingerprint database, we will be finally launching our Wildlife Crime Fingerprint Database.
-Sri Lanka will be the first country in Asia to contribute to the database after three Department of Wildlife Conservation personnel received training and certification.
+After a couple of years of planning, we finally launched our Wildlife Crime Fingerprint Database.
+Sri Lanka was the first country in Asia to contribute to the database after three Department of Wildlife Conservation personnel received training and certification.

-Phase II of CSIwildlife training will take place in November 2019, when personnel who have already undergone training in Phase I will receive more advanced training in DNA collection and fingerprint training.
+Phase II of CSIwildlife training took place in November 2019, when personnel who had already undergone training in Phase I will received advanced training in DNA collection and fingerprint training.

-All personnel that completed training and passed their examination received certification in fingerprint recovery will be permitted to contribute their findings to the Wildlife Crime Fingerprint Database.
+All personnel that completed training and passed their examination received certification in fingerprint recovery, and will be permitted to contribute their findings to the Wildlife Crime Fingerprint Database.